 Regardless of your living arrangements, it’s important to address what you’ll do if one of you can’t pay the rent one month, several months, or several years due to unemployment, serious illness, or disability.

 One partner might decide to cover more of the bills until the other gets back on their feet.
-Or, the partner who is still working might make a personal loan to the one who is down on their luck.
+Or the partner who is still working might make a personal loan to the one who is down on their luck.
 This arrangement, too, can be formalized.
 It’s important to acknowledge up front that bad things might happen and discuss how you might deal with those possibilities as a couple.
+That will help build financial intimacy.
 (Related: Is disability income insurance worth it?)

 “Ultimately, the other party is responsible for their part of the bills,” Dollevoet said.